Brock Lesnar: Early life

 Brock Edward Lesnar was born in Webster, South Dakota, on July 12, 1977, the son of Stephanie and Richard Lesnar.
-He is of German descent, and grew up on his parents' dairy farm in Webster.
+Even though his surname is Slovenian, he is of Polish descent, and grew up on his parents' dairy farm in Webster.
 He has two older brothers named Troy and Chad, and a younger sister named Brandi.
-At the age of 17, he joined the Army National Guard and was assigned to an office job after his red-green colorblindness was deemed hazardous to his desire to work with explosives.
+At the age of 17, he joined the Army National Guard and was assigned to an office job after his red–green colorblindness was deemed hazardous to his desire to work with explosives.
 He was discharged after failing a computer typing test and later worked for a construction company.

 Amateur wrestling

-Lesnar attended Webster High School, playing football and competing in amateur wrestling, placing third in the state championships his senior year.
-He then went to Bismarck State College, where he won the National Junior College Athletic Association (NJCAA) heavyweight wrestling championship in his sophomore year.
-Lesnar attended Bismarck State College for two years before transferring to the University of Minnesota on a wrestling scholarship, where he was roommates with future WWE colleague Shelton Benjamin, who was also his assistant coach.
+Lesnar attended Webster High School, playing football and competing in wrestling, placing third in the state championships his senior year.
+He then went to Bismarck State College where in 1997, his freshman year, he placed 5th in the 275 lb. division of the National Junior College Athletic Association (NJCAA).
+In 1998, his sophomore year, he won the 275 lb championship.
+After two years at Bismarck State College, Lesnar transferred to the University of Minnesota on a wrestling scholarship, where he was roommates with future WWE colleague Shelton Benjamin, who was also his assistant coach.

 Lesnar won the 2000 National Collegiate Athletic Association (NCAA) Division I heavyweight wrestling championship his senior year after being the runner-up to Stephen Neal the year prior.
 He finished his amateur career as a two-time NJCAA All-American, the 1998 NJCAA Heavyweight Champion, two-time NCAA All-American, two-time Big Ten Conference Champion and the 2000 NCAA Heavyweight Champion, with a record of 106–5 overall in four years of college.